contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_get-started/01_launch.md

 - **target**:String - id of Restlet Client extension.
 Can be obtained from Restlet Client indicator element.
 E.g.
 JSON.parse(document.getElementById(<id of  indicator element>).textContent).extensionId;
 - **targetTab**:String (optional) - the name of the tab where request should be opened.
 If not specified, new tab with Restlet Client will be opened for each *openRequest* message.
 If specified, Restlet Client will try to use previously opened tab with the same  name and will create it if such tab does not exist.
 - **payloadType**:String - the type of payload to load in Restlet Client.
-Possible values: *restlet-client* or *systinet*.
+Possible values: *dhc* or *systinet*.
 Jump to [Restlet Client built-in documentation](../perform-requests/expressions/built-in-methods "Restlet Client built-in documentation") for more information.
 - **payload**:Object - payload information, specific to each payload type.

 Example: